behnamnikbakht/CPSC-67101/README.md

   "perfect": 1
 }
 ```

+### Classifier

+In the first step, I created a class named <i>NltkClassifier</i> in [emotion_recognition.py](emotion_recognition.py)
+that utilized a simple Bayesian classifier implemented by NLTK.

+I run this classifier against two datasets, in each case, 10% of data is considered as test-set and the remaining as training-set.

+In one dataset with about 40,000 entries, it got a very low accuracy result (15%) that is resulted from the nature of its classes.
+I mean that there is a strict bond between classes like "sadness" and "worry" and Bayesian classifier fails with this kind of classes.
+But regarding the 6 basic emotions that are completely independent, In other dataset it got a very better accuracy (72%) which is about two times better than the text2emotion library.

 ## References
 [1] Du, S., Tao, Y., &#38; Martinez, A. M. (2014).
 Compound facial expressions of emotion.
 Proceedings of the National Academy of Sciences, 111(15), E1454–E1462. https://doi.org/10.1073/PNAS.1322355111